WilliamAlexanderMorrison/asuswrt-monitor/README.md

   * Navigate to the jffs directory with `cd /jffs/`
   * Run the script with `./asuswrt_monitor`
   * Check your host machine, there should be a log file in the desired directory named ROUTERNAME.log that contains the system monitor data

+## Ensure everything turns back on after every reboot
+***Note: fighting back after reboots*** In addition to everything not in the `/jffs/` directory being removed all of the files in the `/jffs/` directory have their permissions changed so that they are no longer executable
+  * There is one workaround to run scripts to repopulate non `/jffs/` directories and files and re-permission scripts
+    * Whenever a USB device is mounted, which automatically happens after each reboot, whatever script is included in the `script_usbmount` NVRAM variable is run
+    * Provided that a USB drive is connected to your router, this script can return the system to expected behavior for the logging script
+### Navigate to the persistent directory and in the reboot script
+  * Copy the `exec_at_reboot.sh` script from this repository into a text editor
+  * Navigate to the `/jffs/` directory with `cd /jffs`
+  * Open the vi text editor to create a new file with `vi exec_at_reboot.sh`
+  * Press the `insert` key on your keyboard to switch vi into insert mode
+  * `Right click` your mouse to paste the contents of the system clipboard into vi
+  * Press the `escape` key on your keyboard to switch vi into command mode
+  * Type `:wq` to open the command, save the file, and quit
+  * Make the shell script executable with `chmod 700 exec_at_reboot.sh`
+  * Execute the shell script to set the NVRAM variable with `./exec_at_reboot.sh`
+  * Verify the cron tab is loaded with `cru -l`
+    * It should read `* * * * * /jffs/asuswrt_monitor.sh #SYSMNTR#`

+## Clean up your logs
+  * Logs will be generated once a minute for each router in your system
+  * Consider automating your logging system to delete old logs
+    * Generic instructions can be found here: https://unix.stackexchange.com/a/310873